camunda/camunda-docs/docs/reference/bpmn-processes/user-tasks/user-tasks.md

 User tasks support specifying a `formKey` attribute, using the `zeebe:formDefinition` extension element.
-The form key can be used to specify and identifier to associate a form to the user task.
+The form key can be used to specify an identifier to associate a form to the user task.
 [Tasklist] supports embedded [Camunda Forms](/product-manuals/tasklist/userguide/camunda-forms.md), these can be embedded into the BPMN process XML as an `zeeb:UserTaskForm` extension element of the process element.